 The Martingale strategy is one of the most famous roulette online strategies.
 It involves doubling your bet after just losing one.
 The rationale is that eventually, you will win your total stakes back, plus the original wager.
+But it's not about how to win money on roulette every time.
 The problem with this is that there can be long runs of losing bets – you can't keep doubling forever!
 A long losing streak will quickly wipe out a bankroll.

 Reverse martingale strategy

 Instead of doubling up losses, the reverse Martingale system has you doubling up wins.
 The hope is that you capitalise on a winning streak.
 The problem is that there is no such thing as a winning streak.
 The odds remain the same whether you won the last bet or not.
 Doubling bets will also lead to a zero balance in a shorter period of time.

 This system is based on the incorrect assumption that everything evens out.
 It is true that in the long term, numbers do tend to land at the same rate, but we are talking about massive amounts of spins – thousands, if not millions.
 In the short term, say a night of betting, there is no reason why one number never comes up, meaning this system will not work.